yahiafarghaly/Embedded_Calculator/README.md

 	/*this is just a general explaintion of what you will see in the code but the code is already commented when needed to be able to trace it*/

-	-calculator.c contains globel flag which can contain state of the operations inside the code in enum var as defined in calculator_blocks.h: enum StageFlag{Reset,StartPoint,AnalyzePoint,CalculatePoint,DisplayPoint,ErrorPoint};
+	-calculator.c contains globel flag which can contain state of the program flow inside the code in enum var as defined in calculator_blocks.h: enum StageFlag{Reset,StartPoint,AnalyzePoint,CalculatePoint,DisplayPoint,ErrorPoint};
   		and by that i cannot move to the next stage until i complete the previous stage correctly